Reporting on violence

 Web development for news organizations

-Since the space required to add context and continuity to violence reporting is available on the web, the project organizers developed a prototype Health and Safety website for news organizations.
-The prototype site incorporates data and resources about violence and is a model for other health reporting.
-Learn here about how web shells can enhance reporting on violence and other health issues.
-Creation of a health and safety website on Insidebayarea.com [ANG].
-For the first time in any news organization, crime coverage will be included under the umbrella of health and safety, thus reflecting a prevention- and solution- oriented approach to crime reporting.
+For the first time in any news organization, crime coverage was included under the umbrella of health and safety, thus reflecting a prevention- and solution- oriented approach to crime reporting.
 The California Wellness Foundation provided funds for the next step in the reporting on violence project.
 In addition to an overall website, several special projects or sub-shells were developed:

 - a sub-section on youth violence prevention and restorative justice projects in Alameda County;

-- an interactive story package about homicides in Oakland during 2006, which will be designed so that the homicides of 2007 will be added as they occur;
+- an interactive story package about homicides in Oakland during 2006, which was designed so that the homicides of 2007 would be added as they occurred;

-- a sub-section that will focus on West Oakland, as an example of a community section of the site;
+- a sub-section that focused on West Oakland, as an example of a community section of the site;

 - a sub-section on child abuse in Alameda County.